 Pumpkins are, indeed, a symbol for autumn but they are not the only things you can use as decorations.
 Cork and cork stalks are quite popular and versatile as well.
 There are lots of things you can do with them.
-For example:

 Use them at the front door.

 Take a bunch of corn stalks, tie them together and place them on either side of your front door entrance.
 Pair them with pumpkins and other decorations.